blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PoisoningtheWellIR-main/navigate.md

 *This lab will require the DC-1 Sysmon and Security Logs to follow along.*

+### Recap of Log 2
 When an attack occurs, there are [phases to most attacks](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html) that usually happen.
 We saw the attacker gained entry into a workstation by using a Word Macro.
 The next route the attacker will utilize is privilege escalation.

 We received reports of some unexpected [Kerberos ticket](https://learn.microsoft.com/en-us/windows-server/security/kerberos/kerberos-authentication-overview) requests originating from Jane Ross to an [SPN](https://learn.microsoft.com/en-us/windows/win32/ad/service-principal-names) admin account.

-### Examine The Sysmon Log
+### Examine The Logs
 Let's open our Domain Controller security log and Sysmon log to see if we can find some unexpected Kerberoast ticket requests.

 There's an important event in the security log to note.